Housing Zoning Code Amendments

-How will parking needs be addressed in areas where new homes are being built?
+How are parking needs be addressed in areas where new homes are being built?

-All new housing development will still require off-street parking spaces.
-Because lots in many of these older neighborhoods are constrained, the proposed overlay would reduce the typical minimum off-street parking requirements by half.
-For example, a duplex within the overlay would require two (2) off-street parking spaces versus the minimum four (4) currently required in residential neighborhoods.
+All new housing development still requires off-street parking spaces.
+Because lots in many of these older neighborhoods are constrained, the neighborhood infill overlay reduces the typical minimum off-street parking requirements by half.
+For example, a duplex within the overlay would require two (2) off-street parking spaces versus the minimum four (4) required in other residential neighborhoods.

 How will new housing affect surrounding property values?